Schedule Change Request Process

 The course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 There are four themes in the AP Statistics course: Exploratory Analysis, Planning a Study, Probability, and Statistical Inference.
 Students use technology, investigations, problem solving, and writing as they build conceptual understanding.

 Note: Students enrolled in this course should have the goal of taking the advanced placement test in May.
 If you are considering a major in the fields of business, nursing, psychology, political science, or other sciences, this course may be required.
-Consult specific college of interest for exact requirements.
+Consult specific colleges of interest for exact requirements.

 Lab Science

 CP Biology is a yearlong college preparatory course that fulfills both high school graduation and UC college admission requirements as a lab science.
 CP Biology is a rigorous course that meets the California State standards in biology.
-The course offers a challenging curriculum that requires the use critical thinking, investigation, writing, and technology skills that have practical applications across the curriculum.
+The course offers a challenging curriculum that requires the use of critical thinking, investigation, writing, and technology skills that have practical applications across the curriculum.
 CP Biology blends the classical model of analysis, logic, and rhetoric with the current issues in science.
 This course lays the foundation for continued study in chemistry and other science courses.

 Pre-requisite: Successful completion of Biology or Honors Biology and Algebra I; Junior/Senior standing preferred.